-- We recycle our cooking oil through Newport Biodiesel to create biodiesel fuel.
+- We recycle our cooking oil through Mahoney Environmental Services to create biodiesel fuel.

 - UConn Dining staff works closely with food suppliers to ensure we are minimizing excess packaging and purchasing from local growers to reduce our carbon footprint.
 Dining Services is the largest consumer of locally grown produce in Connecticut.